Communication Sciences & Disorders is not a limited access program therefore there is no separate application necessary for acceptance.

 Courses in the LSH concentration are sequenced with specific prerequisites for advanced course placement.
 The Department's undergraduate advisor will assist you in selection of appropriate courses for each semester.

-SPA 3002 Introduction to Disorders of Speech and Language 3
+SPA 3002 Introduction to Communication Sciences & Disorders 3

 SPA 3030 Introduction to Hearing Science 3